Integrating with BeyondTrust Password Safe

 BeyondTrust Password Safe parameter | BMC Helix Discovery Add Credential field name | Meaning in BMC Helix Discovery |

 System | BeyondTrust System | The name of the system in BeyondTrust Password Safe is taken from the asset name.
 The system name should be considered as the credential name in BMC Helix Discovery.
-It has no effect on the target that BMC Helix Discovery scans, it simply locates the credential in BeyondTrust Password Safe. |
+It has no effect on the target that BMC Helix Discovery scans, it simply locates the credential in BeyondTrust Password Safe.
+This field accepts the replacement markers described in Replacement markers. |

 Account | BeyondTrust Account | The user name with which to access the discovery target.
 The integration retrieves the corresponding password from BeyondTrust Password Safe.
 There might be more than one account for each system.
-For example, an account called discovery and one called root or admin for discovering targets using elevated permissions. |
+For example, an account called discovery and one called root or admin for discovering targets using elevated permissions.
+This field accepts the replacement markers described in Replacement markers. |

 To use a credential from BeyondTrust Password Safe in BMC Helix Discovery